-Temporary Accommodations takes the stress out of securing loss of use related temporary housing for displaced policyholders.
-As a leading provider of temporary housing services for the insurance industry since 1996, TA’s breadth of experience and deep expertise enables us to proactively and efficiently manage your Additional Living Expense (ALE) claims from start to finish.
-We find Like, Kind & Quality housing options at negotiated rates for your policyholders within 24 to 48 hours of your initial call.
+Sedgwick’s temporary housing solutions take the stress out of securing loss of use related temporary housing for displaced policyholders.
+As a leading provider of property solutions for the insurance industry, Sedgwick’s breadth of experience and deep expertise enables us to proactively and efficiently manage Additional Living Expense (ALE) claims from start to finish.
+We find like, kind & quality housing options at negotiated rates for your policyholders within 24 to 48 hours of your initial call.

-How will working with TA benefit my claims?
+How will working with Sedgwick benefit my claims?

-Temporary Accommodations takes the stress out of securing loss of use related temporary housing for displaced policyholders.
-As a leading provider of temporary housing services for the insurance industry since 1996, TA’s breadth of experience and deep expertise enables us to proactively and efficiently manage your Additional Living Expense (ALE) claims from start to finish.
-We find Like, Kind & Quality housing options at negotiated rates for your policyholders within 24 to 48 hours of your initial call.
+Sedgwick’s temporary housing division takes the stress out of securing loss of use related temporary housing for displaced policyholders.
+As a leading provider of temporary housing services for the insurance industry since 1996, Sedgwick’s breadth of experience and deep expertise enables us to proactively and efficiently manage your Additional Living Expense (ALE) claims from start to finish.
+We find like, kind & quality housing options at negotiated rates for your policyholders within 24 to 48 hours of your initial call.
 We manage all aspects of your policyholders’ transition in and out of temporary housing while keeping you informed throughout the process.
-Partnering with TA will save you valuable time, will reduce your costs, minimize your risk, and will help you exceed policyholder expectations.
+Partnering with Sedgwick will save you valuable time, will reduce your costs, minimize your risk, and will help you exceed policyholder expectations.

-What makes TA different than other temporary housing companies?
+What makes Sedgwick’s temporary housing different than other temporary housing companies?

-How long does it take TA to find housing options?
+How long does it take Sedgwick to find housing options?

 Depending upon the situation, we typically provide hotel options within 15 minutes and short-term housing options within 24-48 hours of your initial call.

 Prices vary based on location, type of housing, and length of stay.
 Monthly prices include rent and/or appliances, housewares, and furnishings (plus utilities, if applicable).